temetvince/x4/README.md

 ## Advanced Behaviors
 * Set a hotkey for the chat window.
 Pull up the chat window and enter /thereshallbewings.
 This enables the Advanced Behavior command menu for ships

+## Scenario: Rise of the Alaankwa Celestial
+### Introduction:
+Enter the immersive universe of X4 Foundations and shape your own legacy as you navigate the cosmos.
+Follow the captivating journey of the Alaankwa Celestial's rise—a tale of ambition and power.

+### Phase 1: Birth of the Alaankwa Corsairs
+Found the Alaankwa Corsairs, a daring pirate gang with a distinct vision.
+Rally a diverse crew and allies, modifying ships and arms, and executing raids and smuggling operations.
+Forge unease cooperation with your allies by fighting against common foes, notably the Xenon threat.

+### Phase 2: Evolution into the Alaankwa Corporation
+Transition from piracy to legitimacy, remolding the Alaankwa Corsairs into the Alaankwa Corporation.
+Undergo a comprehensive transformation encompassing rebranding, alliances, and the establishment of economic foundations.
+Engage in trade negotiations, station construction, technological advancement, and the strategic nurturing of your assets.
+Shape your crew into a dedicated workforce aligned with your vision.

+### Phase 3: The Celestial Ascent
+Witness the apotheosis of the Alaankwa Celestial—an empire destined for cosmic influence.
+Embark on calculated galactic conquests while nurturing economic growth and military prowess.
+Forge strategic alliances amidst an array of adversaries, exemplifying your visionary leadership.
+Shape history and etch your empire's legacy across the fabric of the universe.

 ## Weapons Characteristics (Unmodified)
 ### Missiles
 * Tracking